-The current living wage is $12.53 per hour effective July 1, 2015.
+The current living wage is $12.58 per hour effective July 1, 2016.
 The Living Wage is adjusted annually on July 1 based on the prior calendar year’s Consumer Price Index.
-The increase effective July 1, 2016, will be 0.004% or 5 cents per hour for a living wage of $12.58 per hour.
+The increase is 0.004% or 5 cents per hour for a living wage of $12.58 per hour.

 A citizen sponsored initiative to have a Living Wage was passed by voters in November, 1999.